Facebook Tips & Strategies

 • Place Elements Strategically: The corners and bottom edge of the frame are prime real estate.
 Avoid placing key design elements in the center-top or middle where they are likely to cover someone's face.

 • Use Your Brand Identity: Stick to your brand's official colors, fonts, and logos.
 This builds brand recognition and makes your frame feel professional and cohesive.
+For more tips on this, read our guide on how to brand your business on social media.

 • Design for Mobile First: Over 98% of Facebook users access the platform on a mobile device.
 Preview your design at a small size to make sure any text is legible and details are clear.